yellobyte/SoapESP32/README.md

 9) Or **album folder** and **title**:
    **upnp:class derivedfrom "object.container.album" and dc:title contains "Songs"**

-Some servers even accepted optional **sort criterias**.
+Some servers (e.g. Twonky) even accepted optional **sort criterias**.
 They define the sort order of the items returned (if any).
 Successfully tested sort criterias were:
 1) Name of title, ascending (default) --> sort criteria: **"+dc:title"**
 2) Name of title, descending --> sort criteria: **"-dc:title"**

 Above list of possible search/sort criterias is far from being complete.
-However, those were the ones I needed in a project and therefore only tested.
+Those were simply the ones I needed in a project and therefore only tested.

 The provided example sketches _SearchServerExample.....ino_ and the accompanying log files _SearchServerExample...log_ demonstrate the usage of the search function **_searchServer()_**.
 The function simply sends a UPnP search request (containing up to two search criterias and an optional sort criteria) to a media server and waits for the server to reply with a list of matching items.

 File _SoapESP32.h_ provides a limited number of predefined search/sort criterias.
 Some of them get used in the software examples.
-You can of course pass any other criteria(s) you want to give a try to function _searchServer()_.
-Some servers I tested have answered with _500 Internal Server Error_ and others with a simple browse response (with or without results) to unknown/unaccepted search requests or search criterias.
+Of course you can pass any other criteria(s) you want to give a try to function _searchServer()_.
+Some servers I tested have answered with _500 Internal Server Error_, some with an unwanted complete title list and others with a not accepted browse response (with or without useful results) instead of a search response to certain or all search requests or search criterias.
+Actually you have to try it out on your particular media server before you can rely on it.

 Just to give you a better idea, running example _SearchServerExample1_WiFi.ino_ in my home network and searching for all files/folders whose title contains the string "words" (search criteria: **dc:title contains "words"**) produced the following stripped-down result:
 ```c